 Sutton says it can be rewarding to work with clients who undergo this type of change.
 “I can’t tell you how many times I’ve had someone in my office in tears because they never understood what was happening and now they know that everything will be OK.
 There’s no reason for a successful business owner or their spouse to be up at night worrying about their wealth.”

 The process of removing barriers requires an understanding of what others have gone through in similar situations.
-The information available in Sutton Financial Group’s special report Five Serious Barriers to Your Retirement Plans can provide some of that background.
+The information available in Sutton Wealth Planning’s special report Five Serious Barriers to Your Retirement Plans can provide some of that background.
 Removing the barriers also requires a variety of perspectives.
 Every person needs advice on some aspect of their situation, whether from a lawyer, accountant, or financial advisor.
 Often, bringing in a new perspective can be that important first step toward regaining control over personal wealth.

 First published in the March 2018 edition of The Business Advisor.